wp-plugins/timezonecalculator/readme.txt

 Though timezone abbreviations can be automatically filled out, the corresponding full names (for example Central European Time for CET) are currently not supported within the PHP library.
 Nevertheless, you can look up this information in the TimeZoneCalculator Tab in your Admin Menu.

+= Which Javascript library should I choose for the Ajax refresh in my theme? =

+That's [a well-covered topic in the web](https://encrypted.google.com/search?q=prototype+vs.+jquery).
+TimeZoneCalculator provides you with the flexibility to use either [Prototype](http://www.prototypejs.org/) or [jQuery](http://jquery.com/).
+Thus, your decision merely depends on what your other installed plugins use.

 = Why is 'Drag and Drop' not working?
 Why can't I see the 'Drag and Drop' section? =

 This section is based on Javascript.
-Thus, you have to enable Javascript in your browser (this is a default setting in a [modern browser](http://browsehappy.com/) like Firefox).
+Thus, you have to enable Javascript in your browser (this is a default setting in a [modern browser](http://browsehappy.com/) like [Firefox](http://www.mozilla.com/?from=sfx&uid=313633&t=306)).
 TimeZoneCalculator is still fully functional without these constraints, but you need to customize your stats manually as in older versions of TimeZoneCalculator.

 = How can I adopt the color scheme in the TimeZoneCalculator Settings Tab? =